We use cookies to ensure you get the best experience on our website. Please review our Privacy Policy to learn more.

 The Docker Architecture is made of layers, as we will discuss below.
 The bottom layer is the physical server that we use to host virtual machines.
 This is the same as a traditional virtualization architecture.

 The second layer is the Host OS, which is the base machine (i.e. Windows or Linux).
 Next, is the Docker Engine, which we use to run the operating system.
-Above that is are the Apps which run as Docker containers.
+Above that are the Apps which run as Docker containers.
 Those Docker Objects are made up of images and containers.

 docker run -i -t ubuntu /bin/bash

-Images, on the other hand, are used to start-up containers.
+Images, on the other hand, are used to start up containers.
 From running containers, we can get images, which can be composed together to form a system-agnostic way of packaging applications.

 Images can be pre-built, retrieved from registries, created from already existing ones, or combined together via a common network.